artpolikarpov/meteor-up/README.md

 # meteor-up [![Stories in Ready](https://badge.waffle.io/kadirahq/meteor-up.svg?label=ready&title=Ready)](http://waffle.io/kadirahq/meteor-up)

+**Don’t use!
+No tests here!**

+It is a monkey-patched fork of https://github.com/kadirahq/meteor-up for custom Chatra’s need.
+We fix some issues we’ve faced with original package.

+All works like in original `mup` but with `chup` command.

 #### Production Quality Meteor Deployments

 Meteor Up is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
 It currently supports Ubuntu.